sharonmiracle/Coding/README.md

     E E E E E
 16)  Program to check if a string is Palindrome or not
 17)  Program to calculate the product of digits of a number
+18)  Program to calculate the sum of Prime numbers within a given range